AhmedHarees/100-days-of-code/log.md

 The 3rd attempt at 100 Days of Code.
-Coding even an hour a day being a full time employee, a full time student and on top of that fullfilling family responsibilities hasn't been easy.
+Coding even an hour a day being a full time employee, a full time student and on top of fullfilling family responsibilities, hasn't been easy.
 They say third times the charm, so really hoping to pull this off this time around 🤞

 # 100 Days Of Code - Log